someparty/someparty/source/articles/2023-06-28-hearing-protection.html.markdown

 ###[The Ape-ettes](https://theape-ettes.bandcamp.com/): "Hearing Protection"
 ==Watch on [YouTube](https://youtu.be/cw3Ft_j2Xcw) - Preview and purchase at [Bandcamp](https://retarecords.bandcamp.com/album/simply-the-ape-ettes?)==

-We have been waiting to hear something new from [The Ape-ettes](https://theape-ettes.bandcamp.com/) since 2017, and the Sudbury garage-rock trio makes a welcome return this summer with *Simply The Ape-Ettes*, a new four-song EP for [Reta Records](https://retarecords.bandcamp.com/) and Denver's [Snappy Little Numbers](https://snappylittlenumbers.bandcamp.com/).
+We've been waiting to hear something new from [The Ape-ettes](https://theape-ettes.bandcamp.com/) since 2017, and the Sudbury garage-rock trio makes a welcome return this summer with *Simply The Ape-Ettes*, a new four-song EP for [Reta Records](https://retarecords.bandcamp.com/) and Denver's [Snappy Little Numbers](https://snappylittlenumbers.bandcamp.com/).
 The collection, the band's first on vinyl, reunites drummer Melanie Mcdonald, bassist Andrée St-Onge, and guitarist/vocalist Julie Houle.
 The band recorded with Mitch Houle (of [Tommy and the Commies](https://tommyandthecommies.bandcamp.com) and [Statues](https://www.facebook.com/Statues-24116128619/)) as the Piss Factory in 2022.
 He also mixed and mastered the new tracks.

 You can watch a video for the EP's hooky lead single "Hearing Protection" now, directed by [Strange Attractor](https://strangeattractor.bandcamp.com/)'s Jeff Houle and Curt Carriere of [Bad Taste Cinema](https://www.instagram.com/badtastecinema/).
 The clip presents the song, and its practical advice, as a high-school-set PSA.
 They reveal: